-(b) Slowing a Train - Without Dynamic Brake
+(a) Slowing or Stopping a Train

-To slow a train when the dynamic brake is not available, the initial brake pipe reduction of 5 to 8 PSI should be made while working power, keeping the locomotive brake released.
-After the air brakes have taken effect throughout the train, throttle setting should be reduced gradually, keeping the train stretched.
-Additional reductions of 2 to 3 PSI may be made to further reduce speed.
-These reductions should total at least 10 PSI to ensure that the train brakes fully release.
-After placing the automatic brake valve in release position, gradually reduce throttle to keep in-train forces at safe levels while train brakes are releasing.
+An initial brake pipe reduction of 5 to 8 PSI should be made while working power or maintaining dynamic brake, keeping the locomotive brake released.
+After the air brakes have taken effect throughout the train, the throttle setting should be reduced gradually, keeping the train stretched or the dynamic braking effort maintained as necessary to prevent head end run out.
+Additional brake applications of 2 to 3 PSI may be made to further reduce speed, keeping the locomotive brake released.

-(c) Stopping a Train - Without Dynamic Brake

-To stop a train when the dynamic brake is not available, use the same procedure as for slowing.
-Additional brake applications of 2 to 3 PSI should be made to complete the stop, keeping the locomotive brake released.
-Just before stopping, place the throttle in idle.
-When the stop is completed, apply the independent brake.

-(d) Locomotive Regulating Valve

-The locomotive regulating valve must not be adjusted or used in making train air brake applications or releases.

-(e) Brake Pipe Cut Off Valve

-Brake pipe cut off valve on the controlling locomotive of the consist will be in the "IN" position except while:

-- 1. Performing brake pipe leakage test. - 2.
-Operating as a helper locomotive and coupled to the train.

-In addition, light locomotive consist will operate with the automatic brake valve handle in the "release" or "running" position.

-(f) Multiple Locomotives

-When one or more locomotive(s) are coupled to a train, all automatic brake valves must be cut out except the one from which the train brakes are operated.

-(g) Passenger Position

-The passenger position on the locomotive brake control stand must be used only if:

-- trailing equipment is designed for graduated release - equalizing reservoir leakage occurs and its use is necessary to safely control the movement of the train until it reaches the next forward point where repairs can be made

-(h) Air Brake Use on Heavy Descending Grades When Train Has Stopped and Train Air Brakes Will be Required to Safely Control the Movement
+(b) Re-application of Train Air Brakes

+After releasing an automatic brake application and another brake application will be required to further control the movement prior to the train brake system becoming fully recharged, additional applications must be at least 3 PSI GREATER than the previous reductions to ensure the brakes reapply.

+EXCEPTION: Not applicable when using 100% retainers

+- (c) The locomotive regulating valve or Equalizing Resevoir setting must not be adjusted or used in making train air brake applications or releases. - (d) Brake pipe cut out valve on the controlling locomotive of the consist will be in the "IN" position except while: - 1.
+Performing brake pipe leakage test. - 2.
+Operating as a helper locomotive and coupled to the train. - (e) Light locomotive consist will operate with the automatic brake valve handle in the "release" or "running" position. - (f) When one or more locomotive(s) are coupled to a train, all automatic brake valves must be cut out except the one from which the train brakes are operated. - (g) Air Brake Use When Train Has Stopped and Train Air Brakes Will be Required to Safely Control the Movement - 1.
+When a train: - is stopped with a brake application of 18 PSI or more, or - receives an emergency brake application, and another brake application will be required as grade is descended:

-- 1. When a train: - · is stopped with a brake application of 20 PSI or more - receives an emergency brake application and another brake application will be required as grade is descended: - a.
-Apply sufficient hand brakes to secure the train.
+- a.
+Apply sufficient hand brakes to secure the train. - b.

-- b.
 Release air brakes. - c.
-Charge air brake system to within 15 PSI of regulating valve setting as indicated by a gauge at the rear of the train and wait at least 10 minutes before proceeding. - d.
+Charge air brake system to within 15 PSI of regulating valve or equalizing resevoir setting as indicated by a gauge at the rear of the train and wait at least 10 minutes before proceeding. - d.
 Hand brakes may remain applied until the train safely descends the grade. - 2.
 When a train has stopped to remove pusher locomotive: - a.
 Drape and hold the train with the independent brake if possible. - b.
 Brake system must remain fully charged. - c.
 Remove pusher locomotive from the train at the bottom of the grade if the train is not draped and held or the brake system is not maintained fully charged.